 Skip to content

 Add real-time updates and caching to any .NET app with almost no code changes.
-10,000x faster APIs.
+Get 10⁢ scale headroom.
 Production-proven.
+MIT license.

 See It In Action